Pathoschild/smapi-mod-dump/source/~KhloeLeclair/Almanac/author-guide.md

 > want to see [Content Patcher's own documentation](https://github.com/Pathoschild/StardewMods/blob/stable/ContentPatcher/docs/author-guide.md).

 To add a notice, you'll want to use Content Patcher's `EditData` action on the file `Mods/leclair.almanac/ExtraLocalNotices`.
-Here's a quick example that adds a simple notice to the first day of every season:
+Here's a quick example of the previous example implemented using Content Patcher:
 ```json
 {
   "Format": "1.25.0",